THE START: 9.25am Under 12’s & accompanying parents

 THE COURSE: 2 laps of a new course, which starts at the Clock Tower in Market Square and includes both Market & Kingsbury Squares.
 The course is still approx 800 metres and the route will be marshalled with a senior lead runner for juniors to follow.
-Finish will be in Kingsbury Square funnel.
+Finish will be in the High Street.

 THE COURSE: The 5k race comprises 1 lap of the Market Square followed by 2 laps of Aylesbury Town Centre.
-The race will finish in Kingsbury Square.
+The race will finish in the High Street.
 The route will be clearly marked and marshalled.

 SAFETY: Please note that the race is run on a combination of public roads and footpaths.
 Runners should take great care if the conditions are either icy or slippery, to run on the pavements, only to cross public roads when it is safe to do so, and heed any instructions given by the Race Referee and/or Marshalls, especially at road junctions.
 Wearing of personal listening devises i.e. iPods is strictly prohibited and could lead to disqualification.
 Due to the number of sharp turns on the course, dogs are not allowed to accompany runners.

-All finishers will receive a commemorative medal plus a £2 voucher to spend on refreshments in the Kingsbury PH.
-Please ensure you use these vouchers since it will ensure the future viability of the race.
-Race Prizes will be presented at approximately 11.00am in the Kingsbury.
+All finishers will receive a commemorative medal.
+Race Prizes will be presented at approximately 11.00am in the Aylesbury Methodist Church.
 The following prizes will be awarded:

 1st Male and Female will each receive a medallion and a £50 voucher for Up & Running (Oxford)